Hobbyists

 The result?
 The most popular user interface in the history of computing, now running on more than 75 million machines worldwide.
 And still growing by millions of new users every month.

-A wide selection of mini-applications shipped as part of the original Windows package, including:
+wide selection of mini-applications shipped as part of the original Windows

 From the Start, Windows was designed to work seamlessly with the Microsoft Mouse.
 But the desire to make the program usable by the broadest base of users determined that Windows would also be controllable via keyboard commands.